Homological stability for the ribbon Higman--Thompson groups: Homological stablity of ribbon Higman--Thompson groups

-induced by the natural inclusion map is surjective if $i \leq \frac{r-k+2}{3}$, and injective if $i \leq \frac{r-k}{3}$.
-But we can improve the stability range as in the proof of \cite[Theorem 3.5]{SW19} by noticing that we have the same canonical isomorphism between $RV^+_{d,r}$ and $RV^+_{d,r+d-1}$ using the ribbon braid model.
-This finishes the proof of Theorem \ref{thm-hmg-stab-RB+}.
+But we can improve the stability range as in the proof of \cite[Theorem 3.6]{SW19} by noticing that we have the same canonical isomorphism between $RV^+_{d,r}$ and $RV^+_{d,r+d-1}$.
+In fact, denote this isomorphism by $I_{d,r}$, we have the following commutative diagram:

+Given that the vertical maps are isomorphism, and the bottom horizontal maps induce isomorphism on the $i$-th homology when $d+r-1 \geq 3i+3$, we also the top map must also induce isomorphism on the homology as long as $r \geq 3i+3$.
+This has improved the stable range by $d-1$.
+Step by step, we must have the map $\iota_{R^+,d,r}$ induce isomorphism on homology in all dimensions $i\geq 0$ and for all $r\geq 1$.